mswr1995/mswr1995/README.md

 - **Technologies:** R/Python
 - **Repository:** https://github.com/mswr1995/global-temperatures-analysis

+### Project 2
+- Below you will find more repositories with their detailed explanation in readme section.

 ## Get in Touch

 Feel free to reach out to me via Email if you want to discuss anything or collaborate on projects.
 I'm always open to new opportunities and connections.